eProsima/AML-IP/amlip_docs/rst/notes/notes.rst

 Version v0.1.0
 ##############

-This is the first release of eProsima *AML-IP*.
+This is the first release of eProsima *AML-IP* (Algebraic Machine Learning - Integrating Platform).

 This release includes the following **User Interface features**: